larsreed/jsonschemadocs/README.md

 A prototype of a simple utility to be able to embed more comprehensive documentation within a JSON Schema.

-Written by Lars Reed, spring 2021.
-I'd be happy for an attribution if you use this code for anything ;)
+Written by Lars Reed, 2021-2023.
+I'd love an attribution if you use this code for anything ;)

 # Writing schemas